 No contact as a strategy to get back your ex is designed to trigger the fear of rejection and/or abandonment in someone who already has these fears and likely to act on them.
 How would you feel if someone uses your insecurities against you?
 Would you feel it as “love”?

-Once you use someone’s fears against them, it will be very hard for that person to trust that you will always have his or her back no matter what.
+Once you use someone’s fears against them, it will be very hard for that person to trust that you will always have their back no matter what.

-The fear that you will use his or her fears and insecurities against him or her will make your ex cautious and unable to fully open up emotionally.
-Even when your ex comes back because he/she felt rejected and abandoned, he/she will leave again because the reason he/she returned was not because of you.
+The fear that you will use their fears and insecurities against them or that you will distance when they need you the most will make your ex cautious and unable to fully open up emotionally.
+Even when your ex comes back because they felt rejected and abandoned or felt you were pulling away, they will leave again because the reason they returned was not because of you.
+They returned because of them, how it made them feel.

 So before you do “no contact” ask yourself: “Why am I doing this?”
 “Why am I behaving this way?”
 “How will my actions right now help/hurt me later on?”